FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

 \subsection{Notation and Organization}

 The following notation is used in this paper.
 Scalars and vectors are denoted by lower-case and lower-case bold letters, respectively, while matrices are denoted by upper-case bold letters.
 The operator $|\cdot|$ denotes the absolute value of a scalar quantity.
 The superscript in $\ba^{(t)}$ denotes time (or iteration) index, while $a^t$ denotes the exponentiation operation.
-The superscript $(\cdot)^\tT$ denotes the transpose operation, $\|\cdot\|_F$ denotes the Frobenius norm of matrices, while both $\|\cdot\|$ and $\|\cdot\|_2$ denote the $\ell_2$-norm of vectors.
-Given a matrix $\bA$, $a_{ij}$ denotes its entry at the $i^{th}$ row and $j^{th}$ column, while $\ba_j$ denotes its $j^{th}$ column. $\bI_M \in \R^{M\times M}$ and $\bI_d \in \R^{d\times d}$ are identity matrices.
+The superscript $(\cdot)^\tT$ denotes the transpose operation, the operator $\otimes$ denotes Kronecker product, $\|\cdot\|_F$ denotes the Frobenius norm of matrices, while both $\|\cdot\|$ and $\|\cdot\|_2$ denote the $\ell_2$-norm of vectors.
+Given a matrix $\bA$, both $a_{ij}$ and $(\bA)_{ij}$ denote its entry at the $i^{th}$ row and $j^{th}$ column, while $\ba_j$ denotes its $j^{th}$ column.
+The matrix $\bI_a \in \R^{a\times a}$ denotes the identity matrix of dimension $a$.

+The rest of the paper is organized as follows.
+In Section~\ref{sec:problem}, we describe and mathematically formulate the distributed PCA problem, while Section~\ref{sec:algo} describes the proposed distributed algorithm, which is based on Krasulina's algorithm.
+In Section~\ref{sec:analysis_centralized}, we derive an auxiliary result based on Krasulina's method that aids in the convergence analysis of the proposed distributed algorithm, while convergence guarantees for the proposed algorithm are provided in Section~\ref{sec:analysis_fastpca}.
+We provide numerical results in Section~\ref{sec:results} to show efficacy of the proposed method and provide concluding remarks in Section~\ref{sec:conc}.